sorrellcowen/university_projects/README.md

 The two major projects are:

 The Effect of Social Structure on Homosexual Activity in Rhesus' Macaques (undergraduate dissertation)
-- This code is found in the file "macaque_project_code.R"
+- The data used and the code is found in the folder "macaque_project"

 How Distance to Range Edge affects Mammal Sensitivity to Deforestation (Master's Thesis)
 - This code is yet to be put together, it will be available from August 2021